Skip to main content

 More

-Eligibility: K–12 classroom science teachers in an urban setting.
-Classroom science teachers at the elementary, middle or high school level who are part of underrepresented ethnic groups to underrepresented populations in STEM are eligible.
+Eligibility: The applicant must be a K‐12 science teacher in an urban setting.
+Classroom science teachers at the elementary, middle or high school level who are part of underrepresented populations in STEM are eligible.
+Qualifying underrepresented populations in STEM are: African Americans, Hispanic Americans, Native Americans/Alaska Natives who maintain tribal affiliation or community attachment, Hawaiian natives, natives of the U.S. Pacific Islands, and other

-Award: $1,800 to be used to attend the annual NSTA National Conference on Science Education.
+Award: The award consists of $1800 to be used to attend the annual NSTA National Conference on Science Education, a year’s membership in NSTA, AMSE, and a year’s subscription in the Shell Educator Cohort ($6,000 value).
 Recipients will be invited to attend a variety of workshops and presentations that are of particular interest to urban teachers at the annual National Conference.
+Recognition at the Shell Awards reception, attend the AMSE Alice J. Moses Breakfast or other AMSE social, participate in the Multicultural Share‐a‐thon, participate in the AMSE Town Hall Meeting, participate in the Shell Educator Cohort throughout the year.
+Seven awards will be given annually.

 Sylvia Shugrue Award for Elementary School Teachers